 In 2012, the National Transportation Safety Board issued findings and recommendations from a special investigation regarding wrong-way driving accidents.
 The NTSB was prompted to perform the studies because even though wrong-way accidents on divided highways occur only 3 percent of the time, the likelihood of fatalities and serious injuries are very high compared to other types of collisions.
 In California, the California Department of Transportation determined that the fatality rate was 12 times greater than other accidents on controlled-access highways.

 Wrong-way driving accidents require investigative personnel to determine causes and contributing factors, such as driver impairment, highway design and adequate signage of the on- and off-ramps.
-A victim considering legal action to recover damages may find assistance from a personal injury lawyer.
+A victim considering legal action to recover damages may find assistance from an injury attorney.
 The lawyer and his staff will assemble all the evidence available from law enforcement agencies, hospitals, witnesses and insurance companies to construct a case for legal remedies and awards.

 Source: KGO-TV, “Wrong-way driver dies in crash on I-880 in Fremont,” Feb.
 6, 2015